MultiX-Amsterdam/multix-docs/working-practice.md

 ## <a name="reference-management"></a>Reference Management

 [This slide deck](files/zotero.pdf) introduces how to use Zotero to manage references.
-The resources are contributed by Wangyuan Ding and Carlo Bretti on 23 December 2023.
+The resources were contributed by Wangyuan Ding and Carlo Bretti on 23 December 2023.

 ## <a name="virtual-environment"></a>Virtual Environment

 [This slide deck](files/docker.pdf) introduces how to use the Docker tool to set up a virtual environment.
-The resources are contributed by Wangyuan Ding and Carlo Bretti on 23 December 2023.
+The resources were contributed by Wangyuan Ding and Carlo Bretti on 23 December 2023.

 ## <a name="cluster-operations"></a>Cluster Operations

 [This slide deck](files/cluster-operations.pdf) introduces how to run scripts on clusters and use IDE to debug code on clusters.
-The resources are contributed by Wangyuan Ding and Carlo Bretti on 23 December 2023.
+The resources were contributed by Wangyuan Ding and Carlo Bretti on 23 December 2023.

 ## <a name="writing"></a>Writing